fredye1976/arduino/README.md

 # arduino
-for arduino study
+//for arduino study
-add LCD part, need use LiquidCrystal.h to control the display by serial port
+//add LCD part, need use LiquidCrystal.h to control the display by serial port